search icon

 • Payroll

 While this list isn’t complete, it will give you a good start on building a thorough set of business tax records.
 We can also help you efficiently and accurately gather all this information.
-Take a look at how we can streamline your recordkeeping and money management obligations with the ZenBusiness Money App
+Take a look at how we can streamline your recordkeeping and money management obligations with the ZenBusiness Money Pro app

 Do I need an accountant?

-But sometimes the wisest move is to recognize your limits and let a specialist take over.
-In that regard a tax professional can be an asset to your business.
-Tax professionals can not only help you comply and file your taxes properly, they can also give advice as to the timing of the sale of assets, how and when to hire employees, and what tax elections to take to reduce your business’s tax footprint.
+But sometimes, the wisest move is to recognize your limits and let a specialist take over.
+In that regard, a tax professional can be an asset to your business.
+Tax professionals can not only help you comply and file your taxes properly, but they can also give advice as to the timing of the sale of assets, how and when to hire employees, and what tax elections to take to reduce your business’s tax footprint.
 In addition, check out the IRS’s website, which has a guide to tax preparer qualifications and certifications.

 Not sure how to stay compliant?
 Learn more about legal compliance for small business owners.